A while ago, RobSays remarked upon this response to the decline in Red Pill discussion among twenty-somethings:

 A gigachad might still pull off the ole’ pet shot caper but I can understand why some chaps who see themselves as having lower SMV might have given up for now and be directing their energies instead to an online fantasy world.

 I’m not sure about anything I’ve written here.
 I’m so out of touch I don’t even know how out of touch I am.
-From 2017-2019 I barely dated and since then I’ve been stuck in the Philippines, which is obviously an outlier.
+I departed the West long ago.

 What’s going on out there?
 How are things for the young guns?
 Do I have any readers in their 20s?
 Let me know.